Skip to Content

 Please note that access to seating in the upstairs gallery is unsuitable for those with mobility or relevant access issues.

-Your guests are welcome to join you during registration, photography and while you are collecting your gown.
+Your guests are welcome to join you in the Hunter Hall during registration, photography and while you are collecting your gown.
 They can also wait for you in Bute Hall.

-Please remember that all students must be seated half an hour before the ceremony starts.
-Guests must be seated by fifteen minutes before the ceremony starts.
+Please remember that all students must be seated 30 minutes before the ceremony starts.
+Guests must be seated at least 15 minutes before the ceremony starts.

 Accessibility

-The University of Glasgow is accessible to all.
-The Bute Hall is not on the ground floor and is accessed by stairs or by a lift.
+The University of Glasgow is accessible to all but it's important to note that the Bute Hall is not situated on the ground floor and is reached by stairs or by a lift.

-If you need any additional support, please email graduation@glasgowclyde.ac.uk by Wednesday 25 October 2023.
+Please let us know if you or your guests have any accessibility requirements when you register.
+If you need any additional support, please email graduation@glasgowclyde.ac.uk by Wednesday 30 October 2024.

 Yes - Guide Dogs are allowed in the Bute Hall.